-Adur & Worthing Councils are holding a Climate Assembly in Autumn 2020 as a way for residents to help shape how the two districts of Adur & Worthing in England tackle climate change.
-The assembly will bring together 45 randomly selected members of the public to learn about climate issues, discuss them with one another, and make recommendations about what should happen and how things should change to respond to the climate emergency.
+Adur & Worthing Councils held a Climate Assembly in Autumn 2020 as a way for residents to help shape how the two districts of Adur & Worthing in England tackle climate change.
+The Assembly brought together 45 randomly selected members of the public to learn about climate issues, discuss them with one another, and make recommendations about what should happen and how things should change to respond to the climate emergency.

 The Climate Assembly will address the question: